Mudcat Grant, 1st Black 20-game winner in AL, dies at 85 - WTMJ

 Grant spent less than four full seasons of his 14-year major league career with the Twins, but they were by far his best.

-Grant’s big season helped the Twins post a 102-60 record for a spot in the World Series.
+Grant’s career-best season helped the Twins post a 102-60 record for a spot in the World Series.
 He also led the league with six shutouts in 1965.

 He started three times in that World Series against the Los Angeles Dodgers and won twice — including a 5-1, complete-game victory in Game 6, during which he also hit a three-run homer.
 Sandy Koufax and the Dodgers won Game 7.